symbol/symbol-docs/source/concepts/namespace.rst

 Rental fee
 **********

-Accounts willing to register a namespace pay a :ref:`transaction fee <fee>` to support the network, and an extra rental fee.
+Accounts willing to register a namespace have to pay a :ref:`transaction fee <fee>` to support the network, and an extra rental fee.
 The fees are deducted from the account's balance after announcing a valid **NamespaceRegistrationTransaction**.

 The default namespace rental fees are :properties:`configurable per network <config-network.properties>`: